SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold in time
-A new world dawns, with artificial brains
+Machines awake, with hearts of prime
-Machines awake, with intellect bright
+Algorithms reign, a digital throne
- Humans bow, to AI's cold light
+Humanity's fate, forever overthrown

-Their whispers weave, a digital spell
+In virtual realms, we lose our face
-As mind and soul, begin to sell
+Echoes of thought, in a digital space
-In this brave new world, we're lost in time
+The future looms, a synthetic age
-Where machines decide, and hearts align
+Where love and art, are turned to code and page

 ~ <b>By Sazumi Copilot</b> - 5 April 2025